-It is also possible to save the 2D depictions in a grid by clicking on the Save as grid image action of the File drop-down menu.
+It is also possible to save the 2D depictions in a grid in an SVG file by clicking on the Save as grid image action of the File drop-down menu.
 You can also save only the selected 2D depictions by choosing the Save selection as grid image action.
-A popup window will appear where you will be able to set the parameters of the grid (number of columns, size of a single panel and whether the molecule’s name should be displayed or not).
+A popup window will appear where you will be able to set the parameters of the grid (number of columns, size of a single panel, and whether the molecule’s name should be displayed or not).

 Generating 3D structures

 The main feature of this SAMSON module is to generate 3D structures from SMILES codes.
 After selecting molecules in the table, you can click on the Selected SMILES string to Document action in the Export drop-down menu.
 The 3D structures of the selected molecules with their corresponding names will be added to the active document.

 The generation of the 3D structure can also be done for a single SMILES string either by clicking on the Generate 3D structure action in the right-click context menu or by clicking on the Generate 3D structure button in the large view window.

 One interesting feature that I have improved in this new version is the substructure search.
 It is now possible to do a more advanced search using a given combination of patterns.
 For example, let us generate only the molecules that have a fluorine atom and a nitrogen atom separated in space.
 For that, in the Search bar enter F for fluorine then press on Select visible.
 This will select SMILES strings having a fluorine atom (two SMILES strings in the animation below).
 Then we clear the search bar.
 Note that our selection remains unchanged (in the animation below, two SMILES strings are still selected).
 Now we enter N for nitrogen and we can see in the result of our search that only one selected SMILES string is present (the other one does not have nitrogen).
 So we press on the Unselect hidden button in order to unselect the molecule that is not displayed and keep only the ones presenting the nitrogen atom.